Aruba travel info

 Language

-The official languages in Aruba are Dutch and the native Papiamento.
-English and Spanish are taught in school and are also widely spoken.
-Some French is also understood.
+The official languages of Aruba are Dutch and Papiamento, the island's native language.
+English and Spanish are widely spoken, as both are taught in schools.
+Some French is also understood, particularly in tourist areas.

 Money